techyian/MMALSharp/README.md

 When using more resource intensive encoders such as MMAL_ENCODING_BMP and the Sony IMX219 module, I've found it necessary to increase the memory split to around 200mb or otherwise you'll receive an ENOSPC error due to insufficient resources.

+Image decoder issue - there is an issue currently when decoding larger images.
+Small JPEGs work fine, but larger images (tested on 2.4MB JPEG) causes ENOMEM when sending buffer headers.
+Issue has been raised with RPi devs.

+Video decoder issue - I've tested a working pipeline as follows:

+H264 YUV420 encode -> YUV420 decode -> MJPEG YUV420 encode does work, however the bitrate appears to be extremely low and the resulting video is very pixelated.
+I'm going to do some more investigating and see whether it's an issue with MMALSharp specifically or the native framework.

 ## License